szTheory/startingperl.com/README.md

 - [Modern Perl, 4th edition](https://www.goodreads.com/book/show/10198038-modern-perl) - A short book to quickly bring you up to speed on modern "best practices" Perl.
 Also available online [for free](http://modernperlbooks.com/books/modern_perl_2016/index.html).

 - [Programming Perl, 4th edition](https://www.goodreads.com/book/show/154155.Programming_Perl) - The official reference.
-It's a massive tome and you can get it for \$10.
+A massive tome that is essentially a printed version of the Perl documentation with many more examples.

 - [Higher Order Perl](https://www.goodreads.com/book/show/86365.Higher_Order_Perl) - A classic book on functional programming in Perl.
 More relevant than ever with the rise of multi-core CPUs.
 Also available online for [for free](https://hop.perl.plover.com/book/).